 Manteca is a larger medium-sized city located in the state of California.
 With a population of 75,448 people and 16 constituent neighborhoods, Manteca is the 119th largest community in California.

-Manteca is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manteca is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Manteca is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Manteca who work in office and administrative support (15.97%), sales jobs (12.24%), and management occupations (7.37%).
+There are especially a lot of people living in Manteca who work in office and administrative support (15.00%), sales jobs (11.18%), and management occupations (7.55%).

-Manteca is a very ethnically-diverse city.
+Manteca is an extremely ethnically-diverse city.
 The people who call Manteca home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manteca residents report their race to be White, followed by Asian.
 Manteca also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.90% of the city’s residents.
+People of Hispanic or Latino origin account for 40.34% of the city’s residents.
 Important ancestries of people in Manteca include Irish, Portuguese, Italian, and English.

 The most common language spoken in Manteca is English.
 Other important languages spoken here include Spanish and Indic languages.